-- Emergency room: Aside from misdiagnoses, E.R. malpractice includes delays and failures in diagnosis, improper management of treatment or a procedure, discharge of patients with serious conditions, paramedic neglect, contaminated blood transfusion, discharge of patients with serious conditions, failure to properly triage, and to prescribe medication, anesthesia malpractice.
+- Emergency room: Aside from misdiagnoses, E.R. malpractice includes delays and failures in diagnosis, improper management of treatment or a procedure, discharge of patients with serious conditions, paramedic neglect, contaminated blood transfusion, discharge of patients with serious conditions, failure to triage properly, and to prescribe medication, anesthesia malpractice.

 - Medical errors in children: Health providers who could be held responsible are: E.R. and consulting physicians, triage nurses, interns and students, general practitioners, family doctors, physician assistants, lab technicians, doctors at urgent care centers.

 Medical malpractice compensation will cover medical costs, loss of income, physical and emotional distress, and wrongful death.

 How to Succeed in Your Claim

 Most medical malpractice cases depend on the negligence of a health care professional or failure of treating a patient, measured by the medical standard of care applied in the particular treatment harming that patient.